gitanna/keckcluster/README.md

 Creating an environment from an environment.yml file The first line of the yml file sets the new environment's name.

-Activate the new environment: conda activate tf26-py38
+ Activate the new environment:

+     $ conda activate tf26-py38

  Verify that the new environment was installed correctly:

-conda env list
+     $ conda env list

 You can also use conda info --envs$

 ## Running code on the cluster:

-To run python code on the cluster
- - insert into .py file (tftest.py) 1st line:
+  To run python code on the cluster: insert into .py file (tftest.py) 1st line:

- #!/usr/bin/env python
+     $  #!/usr/bin/env python

  - create .sbatch file

  Run:

-sbatch ./tf2-test.sbatch
+     $ sbatch ./tf2-test.sbatch

 To run interactive session on the cluster
- - run content of tf2-test-inter.sbatch on the command line
+ - run content of tf2-test-inter.sh on the command line

- If redirecting output to a file: python tfexample.py  2>&1 | tee log2.txt
+If redirecting output to a file:

+     $ python tfexample.py  2>&1 | tee log2.txt